Originally posted on August 26th, 2018

 your_table.
 All in a single transaction for consistency.
 As you can imagine this will not only have a significant impact on the transaction log but can also run for a long time.

 - Unnamed constraints.
 The unnamed constraints do not have a name until they are created in SQL Server.
 When you create an unnamed constraint, SQL Server will give it a random name and the next time the deployment runs it will not recognise it and therefore drop and recreate again.
-Best practice is to always name constraints.
+The best practice is to always name constraints.
 Microsoft has improved in the recent versions I think.

 - I have seen a lot of misused post-deploy scripts that execute schema change operations or index creation.
 If you create an object that is not in the project it will be altered or recreated during the next deployment to match the source project.
 This is a closed circle that not only does not make sense but also poses a lot of risk to the database.